timothyfraser/tracker/README.md

 - **📁 Data Management**: Import/export data as CSV files
 - **⚡ Progressive Web App**: Can be installed on mobile devices for offline use
 - **🎯 Custom Metrics**: Create and track any personal metrics you want
+- **📏 Multiple Scales**: Support for Likert (1-5), Binary (0-1), and Continuous (0-100) scales

 ## 🚀 Quick Start

 1. **Visit the app**: Go to [timothyfraser.github.io/tracker](https://timothyfraser.github.io/tracker)
-2. **Create your first metric**: Click "➕ Metrics" and add a metric name (e.g., "Mood", "Sleep Quality")
+2. **Create your first metric**: Click "➕ Metrics", add a metric name (e.g., "Mood", "Sleep Quality"), and select a scale
-3. **Record your first measurement**: Click "📊 Record", select your metric, set a value (1-5), and choose a date
+3. **Record your first measurement**: Click "📊 Record", select your metric, set a value using the appropriate scale, and choose a date
 4. **View your data**: Use "📈 Chart" to see trends or "📁 History" to view all records

 ## 📖 How to Use